to268/libngi/docs/markdown/dependencies.md

 Porting the library will be easier in the future.

 # Generating docs
-To generate docs, you will need: doxygen, texlive (optional)
+To generate docs, you will need: doxygen, texlive (optional) and to update git submodules

 # Testing
 To run the test suite, you will need: [criterion](https://github.com/Snaipe/Criterion) and valgrind